Picturepark/Picturepark.SDK.Samples/README.md

-# Picturepark Microsite SDK Samples
+# Fotoware Alto Microsite SDK Samples

+> **Note:** The platform has been renamed from Picturepark Content Platform to **Fotoware Alto**, but the project name remains **Picturepark**.
+You may encounter both names in documentation, code, and resources.

 Microsites are single or collections of web pages which are integrated within larger websites or online portals, or provided stand-alone.
 Microsites complement other online premises with purpose-specific content and functionality, often targeting specific audiences.

-A Picturepark Microsite pulls content from the [Picturepark Content Platform](https://picturepark.com/software/), where content authorities manage the material, e.g., metadata, taxonomy, semantics, permissions.
+A Fotoware Alto Microsite pulls content from the [Fotoware Alto](https://picturepark.com/software/), where content authorities manage the material, e.g., metadata, taxonomy, semantics, permissions.
 Editors make content available using distribution channels, query filters, or permissions without having to manually copy between systems, aka [headless content management](https://picturepark.com/solutions/headless-content-management).

 Microsites can be static, always displaying the same content, or they can be dynamic, in which the content can differ based on rules, metadata filter definitions, or user search queries.